Article | Last updated: 24/09/2021 | Ministry of Culture

-The Gaming Authority was established in 2001 as a supervisory body for the administration and control of private lotteries and state controlled gaming.
-The Norwegian Parliament’s intention was to strengthen control with the growing gaming and lotteries market in Norway at the turn of the millennium.
+The Norwegian Gambling Authority was established in 2001 as a supervisory body for the administration and oversight of private lotteries and state-controlled gaming.
+The Storting’s intention was to strengthen controls in the growing gaming and lotteries market in Norway.

-The Gaming and Foundation Authority controls and supervises state controlled gaming and private lotteries, and monitors compliance with applicable regulations.
-In addition, the Authority processes applications for licences from organisations and associations wishing to hold lotteries with turnover above NOK 200 000.
+The Norwegian Gambling and Foundation Authority carries out oversight and performs it supervisory role through ensuring that monopoly holders Norsk Tipping and Norsk Rikstoto, as well as private lottery operators, adhere to applicable regulations.
+In addition, the Authority processes applications for licences submitted by organisations and associations wishing to hold lotteries with turnovers in excess of NOK 200,000.

-Gaming addiction can be defined as a disorder involving frequent and repeated episodes of gaming dominating a person’s life to the extent that social, professional, material and family relations suffer.
+Gaming addiction can be defined as a disorder involving frequent and repeated episodes of gaming that dominate a person’s life to the extent that social, professional, material and family relations suffer.

-The Government has adopted an action plan against gaming problems for the period 2016 – 2018.
-The plan includes a number of measures which are intended to promote the following goals:
+The Government has adopted an action plan against problem gaming for the period 2018-2021 The action plan incorporates three main goals:

-- Increased insight into gaming and gaming-related problems, with this knowledge being disseminated and shared.
+- There should be increased insight into gaming and gaming-related problems, and this knowledge should be disseminated and shared